nhBasavaraj/ML-DL-Projects_nhBasavaraj/Potato Disease/README.md

 NOTE:  📌⚠️ Note that this project requires a GPU to run due to the large amount of dataset.
 If you do not have a GPU in your local environment, you can use Google Colab to run the project.

-NOTE: 📌  For any queries Please reach out me in [LinkedIn](https://www.linkedin.com/in/basavaraj-n-hirebidari-94982b1a9)
+NOTE: 📌  For any queries or mistakes was done from my end, that need to modify Please do reach out me in [LinkedIn](https://www.linkedin.com/in/basavaraj-n-hirebidari-94982b1a9)

 i.
 The goal of this project is to develop a deep learning model using CNN that can accurately identify different types of potato diseases using images of infected plants.